KathiSa/climateindoorsimulation/APIuse.md

  '  Version,22.2;\n\n  Timestep,6;\n\n  LifeCycleCost:Parameters,\n    Life Cycle Cost Parameters,  !- Name\n    EndOfYear,               !- Discounting Convention\n    ConstantDollar,          !- Inflation Approach\n    0.03,                    !- Real Discount Rate\n    ,                        !- Nominal Discount Rate\n    ,                        !- Inflation\n    ,                        !- Base Date Month\n    2011,                    !- ..... ...... ...... .....
 ```

 With the post request a new simulation is created in the database.
 The parameter here is the sim ID from the old simulation.
 This request retrieves all inforamtion from the old simulation and inserts it in the database with a new sim ID.
 It will return the sim ID from the new simulation.
 With this sim ID it is possible to edit the data or upload new files.
 The csv, idf and epw file were all automatically uploaded in the dadabase with the new sim ID.
-To change the dada use the reqeusts form above (upload files, set metadata, etc.)
+To change the data use the requests from above (upload files, set metadata, etc.)

 ```